YagoLopez/vrview-react/README.md

 }
 ```

-And pass the scence configuration as props:
+- After the scene is configured, pass the configuration object as props to the component:

 ```typescript
 <Vrview {...sceneConfig} />
 ```

-- You can also define an arbitrary function for a hotspot on click event:
+- You can also define an arbitrary function for a hotspot click event.
+In this case the click event on the hotspot has no
+effect and just the function passed is executed:

 ```javascript
 {